Reading Time: 6 minutes

 FAQ

-Q: Do sawtoothed grain beetles bite humans?
+Q: Do sawtoothed grain beetles (Oryzaephilus surinamensis) bite humans?

 Q: Are sawtoothed grain beetles harmful to health?